Home Remedy for Cracked Nails, Hangnails, and Dry, Shredded Cuticles

 Hmm.
 I may have just coined a phrase there.
 Anyway, just like your skin, the appearance of your nails and cuticles can offer some insights into your health and clues about your diet.
 Hangnails can be the result of a lack of Vitamin C or folic acid, or they can indicate a protein deficiency.
 Vertical ridges on your nails can be associated with an iron deficiency.
 Brittle nails may be the result of a Vitamin A deficiency.
 The complex of B vitamins is also important to nail health, and many people with dry nails see improvement when they add a supplement with those vitamins.
 There are also some key "environmental factors" related to nail health (see below), but simply taking a good multivitamin every day can resolve many of these nutrient issues (although I have to admit that I personally zero-in on a handful of specific vitamins and supplements at breakfast and then again at dinner).

 Still, a diet of McDonald's and One-A-Days is not really what your body is after, and paying attention to your diet will not only make your nails look better, it'll make YOU feel better overall.
 So eat a balanced diet with plenty of fruit and vegetables, whole grains, and lots of water.
-I did a more in-depth discussion of the nutrients that are particularly helpful for nail health in this article, but here are some of the biggies: Biotin, Folic Acid, and Silicon for nail thickness and strength; Omega 3's and Sulfur for nail flexibility and shine.
-You can also find a list of many of the foods containing these ingredients in the same article.
+Important nutrients include: Biotin, Folic Acid, and Silicon for nail thickness and strength; Omega 3's and Sulfur for nail flexibility and shine.

 2. Hydrate & Heal